jstachio/rainbowgum/README.md

 Consequently:

-* It does the right thing OOB like using JAnsi to test for color output and not blocking on console output
+* It does the right thing OOB like using JAnsi to test for color output and not using `synchronized` for any IO.
 * It starts much faster than logback and log4j (1 and 2)
 * It focuses on being programmatically configurable.
 * It has zero dependencies (unless using the slf4j bridge)